 Closely related to head injuries, neck injuries are also quite common in motorcycle crashes.
 A neck injury can leave the victim paralyzed.
 These injuries may include a broken collar bone and whiplash.

 3. Broken Bones

 As motorcycles usually topple over during accidents, riders are thrown far away from their bikes.
 Sometimes, they may even hit pavements.
 This can result in broken legs, hips, feet, arms, and wrists.
 It can further lead to disfigurement and permanent nerve damage, which may require intensive surgeries and medical treatments.

 4. Muscle Damage

 Unfortunately, muscle damage that occurs anywhere in your body can become permanent after a motorcycle accident.
 As most riders are not properly geared and their muscles are not well protected, the end result is often paralysis, which can inhibit them from performing their daily routine.

-If you have sustained serious injuries in a motorcycle accident caused due to someone else’s negligence, then contact our office today.
-We will fight your case aggressively and get you a fair and full compensation for the injuries, losses, pain and suffering incurred.
+If you have sustained serious injuries in a motorcycle accident caused due to someone else’s negligence, then contact Alexandria Personal injury attorney office today.
+We will fight your case aggressively and get you fair and full compensation for the injuries, losses, pain, and suffering incurred.
 Our goal is to help you gain the financial security that you need to pay off your medical bills and move forward with life.